Green Chile Posole

 How To Make Green Chile Posole

-The first step is to char a poblano pepper under the broiler.
+First, I char a poblano pepper under the broiler.

 Then I simmer tomatillos until they are tender.